PEDROPERDO/Yearta/readme.md

 > ![image](https://github.com/user-attachments/assets/bf1a0413-3174-4c92-8877-2ec1c28be655)
 > ![image](https://github.com/user-attachments/assets/2b8602e9-6691-452e-aa8e-734a0d5e6b3d)
 * Jakarta Kota - Bogor Route is The Busiest Route on This Day, Followed by Rangkas Bitung and Tanah Abang
-* Interestingly, Each Route Have Their Go and Back Route in Followed, Example : Jakarta Kota - Bogor Being Top 2 Busiest Route
+* Interestingly, Each Route Have Their Back and Forth Trip in Particular Route, Example : Jakarta Kota - Bogor Being Top 2 Busiest Route
 > ![image](https://github.com/user-attachments/assets/fec04b6c-739d-48ee-af91-ec048fd1bf8b)
 * Rangkas Bitung - Merak Being The Highest Duration Trip With More Than 100 Minute
 * Followed by Rangkas Bitung - Tanah Abang With 60 Minute